Correctional Officer

 Is there a CA code that has a section that prohibits an officer from geting involved with inmate families.
 I had asked a Lieutenant at a fire camp to flag my brother to come to his camp but he said because of some code he could not.
 What is the code?

-Asked by SEan-0 over 10 years ago
+Asked by SEan-0 almost 11 years ago

 The idea is to not have staff dealing with inmates with whom they or a member of their family has a personal relationship as it can cause problems in both directions. i.e. if your sisters husband is in prison, they would not allow him to be placed at the prison where you work.
 I don't remember the exact section of Title 15, but it is in there.
 Title 15 of the California Code of Regulations, also known as the Rules of the Directior of the Department of Corrections, can be accessed and searched on line.